-Longer Term Performance Long Term Performance to 31st March 2022
+Longer Term Performance Long Term Performance to 31st March 2023

-Total Fund performance was behind benchmark but ahead of inflation and average earnings over the financial year.
+Total Fund performance was behind benchmark, inflation and average earnings over the financial year.
 The Fund has outperformed inflation, average earnings and the strategic benchmark over 3, 5 and 10 years.
 Equity investments remain the largest contributor to the Fund's positive absolute performance over the past 10 Years, with positive property portfolio performance the second largest factor.

-Strong performance of individual portfolios, most notably Baillie Gifford global equity, JP Morgan global smaller companies, Pantheon and Partners Group private equity, and the DTZ UK property portfolio, has added further value on a relative basis.
+Strong performance of individual portfolios, most notably JP Morgan and Lombard Odier smaller companies, Pantheon and Partners Group private equity and DTZ UK property, has added further value on a relative basis over the long term.